 Stay safe on the beach:

-- Lifeguarded beaches – know your flags; red and yellow indicate the lifeguarded area but look all the different ones up here
+- Lifeguarded beaches – know your flags; red and yellow indicate the lifeguarded area but find a pdf about the flags and RNLI signs here

 - If you’re swimming on a beach with no lifeguard, then only swim when the tide is coming in.
 Check the tide times for up to a week ahead.